-1. Scope e of the Regulations
+1. Scope of the Regulations 6

-1.1 Introduction/Principles
+1.1 Introduction/Principles 6

-1.2 Research environment
+1.2 Research environment 6

-1.3 College Directors of Postgraduate Research
+1.3 College Directors of Postgraduate Research 6

-1.4 School Lead of Postgraduate Research7
+1.4 School Lead of Postgraduate Research 7

-1.5 Personal Tutor7
+1.5 Personal Tutor 7

-1.6 Legal and ethical issues7
+1.6 Legal and ethical issues 7

-2. Criteri a for Awarding Postgraduate Research Degrees9
+2. Criteri a for Awarding Postgraduate Research Degrees 9

-2.1 Masters by Research and MPhil9
+2.1 Masters by Research and MPhil 9

-2.2 Professional Doctorates and PhD9
+2.2 Professional Doctorates and PhD 9

-3. Metho ods of Study and Admission11
+3. Metho ds of Study and Admission1 1

-3.1 Methods of Study and Credits 11
+3.1 Methods of Study and Credits 1

 3.2 Admission Requirements 12

-3.3 Admission Process
+3.3 Admission Process L3

-3.4 Induction and approval of research projects
+3.4 Induction and approval of research projects 1 L3

 3.5 Credit Transfer and Recognition of Prior Learning (Professional Doctorate

 rammes)

 3.6 Methods of study, Fees, study period and time limits

 3.7 Transfers

 3.8 Exit Awards prior to completion of registered degree programme

 3.9 Posthumous and Aegrotat Awards

-4. - raduate Management, Supervision and Training
+4. raduate Management, Supervision and Training

 4.1.
+Responsibilities of the Doctoral School

+4.2.
 Responsibilities of Colleges

 4.3.
 Responsibilities of Schools

 4.4 The Role and Responsibilities of the Supervisor

 4.5 Development of research and other skills

 4.6 Postgraduate Research Candidates responsibilities

 4.7 Research misconduct

-Teaching
+eaching2

 Candidate feedback, representation, Complaints and Appeals

-5. oring and Review of Progress
+5. oring and Review of Progress2

 5.1 Review Committee

-5.2 Review of Progress 27
+5.2 Review of Progress 28

-5.3 Progression in Professional Doctorate Programmes .
-28
+5.3 Progression in Professional Doctorate Programmes 29

-6. Submi ssion of Thesis and Examination .
-30
+6. Submi ssion of Thesis and Examination 31

-6.1 Timing .
-30
+6.1 Timing 31

-6.2 Language of the Thesis .
-30
+6.2 Language of the Thesis 31

-6.3 Style, Content and Submission .
-30
+6.3 Style, Content and Submission 31

-6.4 E-thesis final submission to PURE .
-32
+6.4 E-thesis final submission to PURE 33

-6.5 Publication and Bar on Access .
-33
+6.5 Publication and Bar on Access 34

-6.6 Board of Examiners .
-33
+6.6 Board of Examiners 34

-6.7 Oral (viva voce) Examination .
-35
+6.7 Oral (viva voce) Examination 36

-6.8 Board of Examiners - Options/Decisions .
-36
+6.8 Board of Examiners - Options/Decisions 37

-Арр endix : 1.
-Guidelines for a Viva Voce Examination .
-39
+App endix 1.
+Guidelines for a Viva Voce Examination 41

-The r role of the Supervisor(s) .
-39
+The role of the Supervisor(s) 41

-Before the Examination
+Befo re the Examination 41

-During the Examination
+Durir ng the Examination 41

-End of the Examination
+End (of the Examination 42

-After the Examination .
-41
+the Examination

-Арр endix 2 2.
-Terms .
-42
+Δnr endiv 7 Terms 44